lmcai/HGTScanner/README.md

 ```
 ### 2. HGT detection in mitochondrial genomes

 *Input:* A fasta-formatted assembly of the query organelle genome.
 To identify mito HGT, use the following command.
-Note that the optional bed file for masking gene coding and MTPT regions is optional, but highly recommended to avoid excessive BLAST hits in these loci:
+Note that the optional bed file can be used to mask gene coding and MTPT regions is they are not the primary interest of the study:
 ```
-python HGTscanner.py -m mt -q [query.fas] -o [output_prefix] -taxon [taxonomy_file] [optional] -b [bed_file_for_masking] -mt_add_seq [more_ref_seq_fasta]
+python HGTscanner.py -m mt -q [query.fas] -o [output_prefix] -taxon [taxonomy_file] [optional] -mt_add_seq [more_ref_seq_fasta] -b [bed_file_for_masking]
 ```

 *Output:*